tsumansapkota/tsumansapkota.github.io/_posts/2019-10-02-Linear-Regression.md

 ---

 Lets start with a data to work with.
-{% include figure.html image="assets/post_images/linear-regression/data_set.svg" position="left" height="400" caption="Fig: X vs y plot of dataset"}
+{% include figure.html image="assets/post_images/linear-regression/data_set.svg" position="left" height="400" caption="Fig: X vs y plot of dataset" %}
 ##### What does linear regression do ?
 Linear Regression